Top 8 Greatest Defenders of All Time

 Franz Beckenbauer's status as the greatest defender of all time is indisputably grounded in his transformative impact on the game, unparalleled versatility, and exceptional leadership.

-As a captain for both Bayern Munich and the West German national team, he epitomized leadership, inspiring teammates to greatness and guiding his sides to numerous domestic and international titles, including the 1974 FIFA World Cup.
+As a captain for both Bayern Munich and the West German national team, he epitomised leadership, inspiring teammates to greatness and guiding his sides to numerous domestic and international titles, including the 1974 FIFA World Cup.

 His tactical intelligence, coupled with an ability to read the game with unparalleled precision, made him a defensive stalwart capable of nullifying opposition threats while orchestrating his team's movements with masterful finesse.